Last Updated: February 2026

 - International tickets may cost more to fix

-Always ask for the total cost before confirming.
+Confirm the total cost before approving any changes.

 Step 8: Get Written Confirmation